 Why is a subject not appearing in the search?

 This could be for several reasons:

-- My Course Planner is only set up for 2021 commencement, so if a subject is no longer running or has changed it may not appear.
+- My Course Planner doesn’t include course and subject data prior to 2021, so if a subject you took earlier is no longer running or has changed, it may not appear.
 You can put similar subjects (eg at the same subject level and area of study) on your plan to the ones that you have completed to have a full overview of your course and the rules.

 - When you click on a space in your study plan, there are automatic filters applied.
 You may need to adjust those filters (Level, Availability and/or ‘Breadth’) for subjects to appear.

 - If it is neither of the above, please use the ‘Feedback’ function to report the issue and we can investigate.

 Why is My Course Planner indicating that I don’t meet the requirements of my major, but I have all the required subjects on my plan?